icedvariables/assembler.py/README.md

 # assembler.py
-A assembler to generate machine mode for emulator.c
+An assembler to generate machine mode for emulator.c